vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

     projects across that week and the six preceding weeks
   * At least 5 hours average (45 hours total) on personal projects across that week and the eight preceding weeks

-  These conditional minimum targets were suspended during my India trip and for the first few weeks after returning from India.
-They take effect again *starting the week of 2024-04-08*.

   The following are some situations where these targets may be
   suspended: